wtx1025/AI-employment-and-firm-performance/README.md

 ## 2. Résumé
 In this section, we develop a firm-level AI measure from résumé data.
 We first describe the dataset, then outline the computational steps used to obtain the measure, and finally provide a brief overview of the code files.
 ### 2.1 Data Description
 The résumé data used in this section also comes from Lightcast.
 We additionally rely on the file `top100_ai_skills_all_years.parquet` generated in the previous section.
-The key variables are `title_name` and `description_raw`.
+The key variables are `title_raw` and `description_raw`.
 Using these fields, we classify each profile as AI-related or non-AI-related by checking whether they contain any AI terms listed in `top100_ai_skills_all_years.parquet`.
 ### 2.2 Procedures
 1. We expand each profile into one row per year between the job's start and end dates.
 This lets us classify an employee as AI-related or non-AI-related in each calendar year.
    <details>